SkylineCommunications/dataminer-docs/develop/devguide/Connector/ConnectionsWebSocketsUseCases.md

     </Param>
     ```

 - It is necessary to clear the response after processing the data.
 You can do this with "**protocol.CheckTrigger(32);**" in the QAction.
-Add a trigger wich will execute an action.
+Add a trigger which will execute an action.

     ```xml
     <Trigger id="32">